yaz62/mysite/content/posts/prove-meridians-are-geodesics/index.md

 - Parallel transport preserves the length of the tangent vector, so the tangent must have constant speed along a geodesic.
 - The experience highlighted the importance of understanding the role of parametrization in the definition of geodesics.

 I've learned bits of differential geometry over the years, and I always use Theodore Shifrin's notes, *Differential Geometry: A First Course in Curves and Surfaces*, as my textbook.
 Recently, I decided to pick it back up just for fun.

 In Chapter 2, after reading about Clairaut's relation and trying to get an intuitive picture of it, it occurred to me that the meridians of a surface of revolution should always be geodesics.
 This makes sense because the "terrain" is symmetrical about the meridian, so if you are walking along the meridian, you are not going either left or right but straight.
 But to show this formally, we need to use the mathematical definition of a geodesic, and I'll use the one from the notes:

-> **Definition.** We say a parametrized curve $\alpha$ in a surface M is a geodesic if its tangent vector is parallel along the curve, i.e., if $\nabla_{\alpha^\prime}\alpha^\prime=0$.
+> **Definition.** We say a parametrized curve $\alpha$ in a surface $M$ is a geodesic if its tangent vector is parallel along the curve, i.e., if $\nabla_{\alpha^\prime}\alpha^\prime=0$.

 To add some brief explanation: $\nabla$ is the covariant derivative, defined as the projection of the directional derivative onto the tangent space: